 Who pays for the bridesmaid dresses?

 Most brides start pondering getting the bridesmaids to pay for their own dresses when the budget gets squeezed, or when bills are starting to add up!
 But if you have the chance, seriously consider the costs involved before asking your wedding party.
-Weigh up, for example, whether you are better off to have two, fully paid for bridesmaids, than 5 bridesmaids who have to pay their own way, and could harbor resentments.
+Weigh up, for example, whether you are better off to have two, fully paid for bridesmaids, than 5 bridesmaids who have to pay their own way – considering as well as dresses, you may have hair, nails, makeup, spraytans, gifts and transportation to cover.
 (Read more on the things a friend should consider before agreeing to be a bridesmaid).
+When we’ve discussed this in the community before, Ali pointed out that the reality of getting married these days is that If you ask others to bear costs, you make not be able to include those you want to.

 Talk about who is paying for the bridesmaid dress and shoes upfront